 - Click Select Components.

-- If you are selecting some items for a component, select those items, and click Continue.
+- If you are selecting only some components or some items in one or more components, select those items, and click

 - After copying components, check that links work and copied information appears correctly.

 After you have copied your components . . .

 - Double-check that all desired components copied over from the previous course correctly.
 For example, click on the topic names in Content to verify they open properly and are linked to the proper document or tool.

 - Change any release dates/times to the current semester's schedule (e.g., Quizzes, Content, Dropbox, and Discussions).